 Low-dose aspirin can help with high blood pressure – but there are better treatments

-People often ask, can low-dose aspirin help with high blood pressure?
+People often ask, can low-dose aspirin help lower high blood pressure?
 Yes, some studies show that taking an aspirin may be associated with a small decrease in blood pressure.
 However, aspirin is not recommended for high blood pressure as there are many other medications that are more effective.

 Who should take aspirin therapy to prevent heart attacks?
 Here’s the latest clinical guidelines